Should You Be Concerned About EMF Exposure? Here's Everything You Need to Know

 The analogy can be compared to Big Pharma, that would rather want people sick (and make billions selling pills) than find a cure for the disease.

 So, if you're concerned about EMF, the best thing you can do is to be proactive and help minimize exposure for yourself and for your family.

 Below, we'll cover some simple but important tips that you can follow to limit the negative effects of EMF exposure.

 Tips to protect against Non-ionizing EMF Exposure

-- Turn off Wi-Fi: If you can avoid Wi-Fi, its best to use wired cables.
+- Turn off Wi-Fi: If you can avoid Wi-Fi, it's best to use wired cables.
 If not, Wi-Fi should at the least be turned off at nighttime.

-- Keep your phone on airplane mode: Even if your phone is sitting on your desk, it's constantly connected with the cell phone tower.
+- Keep your phone on airplane mode: Even if your phone is sitting on your desk, it's constantly connected with a cell phone tower.
 Keep your phone in airplane mode and turn it on once or twice an hour to check for updates.
 This will also permit you to limit distractions and get a lot more work done!

 - Don't carry your phone on your body: Research has shown that cell phones may be harmful and even cause cancer when kept for long periods against a part of the body.
 It's best not to carry your phone in your pockets, bra, etc.